Rancho Cordova, California

-Rancho Cordova is a city in Sacramento County, California, United States which was incorporated in 2003.
-It is part of the Sacramento Metropolitan Area.
-The population was 64,776 at the 2010 census.
-In 2010 and 2019, Rancho Cordova was named as a winner of the All-America City Award.
+Rancho Cordova is a city in Sacramento County, California, United States.
+Incorporated in 2003, it is part of the Sacramento Metropolitan Area.
+The population was 79,332 at the 2020 census.
+In 2010 and 2019, Rancho Cordova received the All-America City Award.

 History

 Originally called Mayhew's Crossing and Hangtown Crossing (c.
 1855) during the Gold Rush era, the area was renamed Mayhew Station and Mills Station (c.
 1900), respectively.
 The city itself was named for the Cordova Vineyard, which was located in the center of the Rancho Rio de los Americanos land grant.
 Other names of the town included Cordova Vineyards and Cordova Village, before it was officially named Rancho Cordova when a post office was established in the community in 1955.

-In the Gold Rush era of mid-19th-century California, certain Placer mining activities took place in the Rancho Cordova environs, some traces of which disturbance are extant.
+In the Gold Rush era of mid-19th-century California, placer mining took place around Rancho Cordova, and some traces of it can still be found.
 The elevation of the generally level terrain is approximately 118 ft above mean sea level.
 Lone Star Gravel Company and other companies have historically extracted younger gravels at depths of 30 to 40 ft without encountering groundwater, which is characteristically found at about 100 ft.
 Partially confined groundwater generally flows to the southwest.

-For many years, Rancho Cordova was the community called ‘Mills’, located in the eastern part of the Brighton Township.
-It was called Mills as early as 1893, supposedly because of the old grist mills that were close by along the river.
-At the top of Bradshaw, along the American River, close to the oak tree that marked the northwest boundary of the Spanish Land Grant, Rancho Rio De Los Americanos, there are still some remains of foundations.
-You can locate them by looking for the Grist Mill Dam Recreation Area along the American River Parkway.
-The southwestern boundary of the grant was 300 feet west of Bradshaw not far north of Florin Road.
-The boundary then went due east over to Grantline Road, and northeast along the roadway.

-The 35,500 acre Rancho Rio De Los Americanos was granted to William Leidesdorff in 1844 but he died in 1848, leaving the Rancho and some properties in San Francisco to his heirs.
+In 1844, the Mexican governor of California granted 35,000 acres on the south bank of the American River to the American entrepreneur William Leidesdorff.
+He died in 1848 and the property, which he called Rancho Río de los Americanos, passed to his mother, Anne Marie Spark.
 Captain Joseph Folsom purchased the Rancho from the heirs and founded a town in 1855 which he named after himself – Folsom.
-The old Liedesdorff adobe was constructed in 1846 in the vicinity of Routier Station.
+The old Leidesdorff adobe was constructed in 1846 in the vicinity of Routier Station.

 As the miners left Sacramento traveling to the foothills in search of gold, way stations grew up along the first dirt trails, and later more formal roads, that took travelers east.
 Commercial establishments, hotels, or ‘stations’ were developed at one-mile intervals along the route.
 Many of the stations ultimately also became the US Post Office for their area, and many of these early settlers served as postmaster or postmistress.